Dry Needling vs. Acupuncture

 Here’s the best guidance we can give you:

-When the clinician performing the DN is a musculoskeletal expert, they will likely be doing a treatment to address the muscles, tendons, and nerves, to help you move better.
+When the clinician performing the DN is a musculoskeletal expert, they will likely be doing a treatment to address the muscles, tendons, and nerves to help you move better.

 Much of the research around Dry Needling in the field of Physical Therapy deals with Trigger Points and how they can limit a muscle’s ability to function.
-Dry Needling has been shown to reset the muscles on a structural, biochemical, and electrical level, which helps you not only move better, but reduce pain, feel better, and recover faster.
+Dry Needling has been shown to reset the muscles on a structural, biochemical, and electrical level, which helps you not only move better but also reduce pain, feel better, and recover faster.

 For more information, please also see my article: Dry Needling for Myofascial Trigger Point Pain: A Clinical Commentary